 You must have suffered a loss of physical or mental faculty amounting to more than a particular percentage.
 The percentage at which you qualify for benefit is usually 14% but there are exceptions.

 If you already have a percentage assessment because of a previous injury or disease, the percentage for any new assessment will be added to it.
 If your previous percentage had not been high enough for you to qualify, this could mean that you may now be eligible.
-Also, if you have been refused this benefit in the past, if the disease or disability gets worse in time, you can claim again.
-The percentage disability may have increased to the level where you will be entitled to get the benefit.
+Also, if you have been refused this benefit in the past, if the disease or disability has become worse over time, you can claim again.
+The percentage disability may have increased to the level where you will be entitled to receive the benefit.

 How is the degree of disability assessed?